Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Related Work

 Text Analysis is another application that can be explored with unsupervised learning methods.

 The Natural Language Processing (NLP) community witnessed a significant development with the introduction of models based on Attention and the Transformer architecture~\cite{vaswani2017attention}.

-BERT~\cite{devlin2018bert} is one of the most successful of these models, applying an encoder-only architecture to solve many NLP tasks.
-The authors propose a self-supervised pre-training regime using masked language modeling and next sequence prediction tasks, followed by a fine-tuning step using supervised data.
+BERT~\cite{devlin2018bert} is one of the most successful models, applying an encoder-only architecture to solve many NLP tasks.
+The authors propose a self-supervised pre-training regime using masked language modeling and next-sequence prediction tasks, followed by a fine-tuning step using supervised data.
 Several works followed BERT, proposing variations using more targeted data.
 One example is BERTweet~\cite{nguyen2020bertweet}, in which the authors propose an extension to deal with tweets (short messages from Twitter).

-T5~\cite{raffel2019exploring} takes a step forward and propose a single architecture to solve any NLP problem that can be modeled as a text-to-text task.
-They apply the architecture presented by Vaswani et al.~\cite{vaswani2017attention} with small changes in the normalization, dropout, and embeddings layers.
+T5~\cite{raffel2019exploring} takes a step forward and proposes a single architecture to solve any NLP problem that can be modeled as a text-to-text task.
+They apply the architecture presented by Vaswani et al.~\cite{vaswani2017attention} with small changes in the normalization, dropout, and embedding layers.

-A text analysis task that is very similar to Person ReID is authorship verification, which aims to recover, from a gallery, tweets from the same author of a query tweet.
-It is a genuinely an open-set setup since the model may have never seen the actual author, like in ReID.
-Despite current methods achieving good results for lengthy texts , authorship attribution is still challenging for small texts~\cite{theophilo2019authorship}.
+Text Authorship Attribution (TAA) is the task of finding an author of a text solely by analyzing the textual information.
+We can reframe the task similar to ReID, in which we aim to recover, from a gallery, texts from the same author of a query text.
+Despite most of the research in TAA being in a closet-set scenario, in this work, we follow the more realistic and challenging scenario of open-set where the model may have never seen texts from the actual author, like in ReID.
+Despite current methods achieving good results for lengthy texts , authorship attribution is still challenging for short texts~\cite{theophilo2019authorship}.

+Nowadays, Authorship Attribution over social media data is an extremely compelling and relevant scenario involving textual information.
+Recently, Kirkpatrick~\cite{kirkpatrick2022who} presented an interesting episode that supports this statement and the problem's relevance in this paper's context.
+The author shows how two teams of researchers applied AI techniques over social media messages to find the authors of QAnon messages --- an anonymous creator of far-right political conspiracy theories.
+Despite the success of applying the Authorship Attribution techniques, this episode also showed how difficult and challenging the task is.
+The researchers dealt with a small set of 13 suspects, a considerable supervised dataset of 100,000 words from QAnon, and at least 12,000 words from each suspect.
+Furthermore, parallel investigations outside the textual universe reinforced the results (e.g., messages' timestamps from the suspects claiming they had discovered the QAnon existence).